 U.S. Export Controls and Economic Sanctions

-Similarly, economic sanctions programs prohibit certain transactions with countries and individuals in order to accomplish foreign policy and national security goals.
+Similarly, economic sanctions programs prohibit transactions with certain countries, institutions, and individuals in order to accomplish foreign policy and national security goals.
 Prohibited transactions are trade or financial transactions, and other dealings such as providing services, in which U.S. persons may not engage unless authorized or expressly exempted by statute.
-General and specific licenses may be available for certain activities or specific situations.

 Violations of export control and economic sanctions regulations can result in the loss of research contracts, as well as both civil and criminal monetary fines and prison sentences.

 The vast majority of UNR's activities are excluded from export control and economic sanctions regulations.
 Export control regulations generally do not apply to information that is 1) in the public domain/publicly available, 2) released in academic catalog-listed courses, or 3) results from Fundamental Research.
 Because there are exceptions to these exclusions, always consult with the Office of Sponsored Projects if there is uncertainty about the export control status of any UNR activity.

 Provisions in award grants/contracts that would remove the Fundamental Research Exclusion include:

 - Restriction of access to, or publication of research/technical data.

 - Limitations to the participation of foreign nationals in the research effort.

 Export Controls Training